 - L’Etiennerie Farm, Castel

-We then visit the private gardens of Mrs Monachan, La Petite Vallée, with a wide range of exotic and traditional planting on terraces and slopes leading down to the sea.
-Here we will have the chance to explore the seasonal cloisters, herbaceous borders, woodland walk and a tropical area with a number of unusual plants and water flows
+Today we visit the private gardens of Mrs Monachan, La Petite Vallée, with a wide range of exotic and traditional planting on terraces and slopes leading down to the sea.
+Here we will have the chance to explore the seasonal cloisters, herbaceous borders, woodland walk and a tropical area with a number of unusual plants and water flows.

-Following a lunch at the Fleur du Jardin pub, we walk to L’Etiennerie Farm, home of Tim and Eleanor Henderson.
+Following lunch at the Fleur du Jardin Hotel, we walk to L’Etiennerie Farm, home of Tim and Eleanor Henderson.
 This informal country garden features herbaceous borders, a pond, potager, a wild flower meadow and stunning views over the Fauxquets Valley and surrounding countryside.
-(Overnight St Peter Port, Guernsey) B
+(Overnight St Peter Port) BL

 Day 10: Sunday 2 June, Excursion to Herm